 Tourists always encounter grazers such as impalas, bushbucks, and topis which normally act as prey for large cats.
 Akagera National Park offers a vibrant nightlife game drive.
 These animals can be frantically searching for prey unlike during the day when most predators lose their fear.

 Akagera national park wildlife Viewing during the Boat Cruise Safaris

 Akagera boat cruises on the shores of Lake Ihema, Lake Ihema is Rwanda’s second largest lake coming after Lake Kivu, Lake Ihema provides a spectacular chance to view aquatic species, bird sightings that brings out the single best way to discover the park, and tourists can also enjoy the fauna surviving in the lake’s waters.
 A boat cruise on Lake Ihema provides an excellent opportunity to increase the number of animals spotted during the safari game drives.

-Keep a close watch out for crocodiles, hippos, and buffaloes, along with the colorful Kingfishers, fish Eagles, Egrets, Hammerkop, and their endless massive nests, the prehistoric-looking rare Shoebill during the boat launch.
-Akagera national park t endemic bird species include jacanas, plovers, hawks, ibises, herons, malachite kingfishers, and many others.
-Lake Ihema boat excursion takes approximately 2-3 hours providing unforgettable experiences of Rwanda's biggest Savannah national park.
+During the boat launch, keep an eye out for crocodiles, hippos, and buffaloes, as well as the colorful Kingfishers, fish Eagles, Egrets, Hammerkop and their endless massive nests, and the prehistoric-looking rare Shoebill.
+Akagera National Park's endemic bird species include jacanas, plovers, hawks, ibises, herons, malachite kingfishers, and many others.
+The Lake Ihema boat tour lasts about 2-3 hours and provides unforgettable views of Rwanda's largest Savannah national park.